On premises liquor licence

 - a person approved by the commissioner as a responsible person.

-If the person you want to supervise your venue is not approved as responsible person, you can apply for them to be approved.
+If the person you want to supervise your venue is not approved as a responsible person, you can apply for them to be approved.
 You can do this as part of your licence application.

 If a person has already been approved under another current liquor or gaming licence in South Australia, a responsible person application is only required if their circumstances have changed since their last approval.